jacobq/ember-cli-todomvc/TUTORIAL.md

 When called with a value, because the user clicked the checkbox, the controller will toggle the model instance's `isCompleted` property and persist the change.
 When called without a value, such as on the page load, it will simply return the value of the model instance's `isCompleted` property.

-## Displaying the Number of Incomplete Todos
+## Displaying the number of incomplete todos

 Update `app/templates/todos.hbs` as shown below.